Raeskaa/studionufab/.github/CONTRIBUTING.md

 ## 9) Help
 - Open a draft PR and describe what you’re trying to do.
 - Add screenshots or a short screen recording for UI changes.
+ - If stuck on Git/GitHub basics, ask in the PR or check: https://docs.github.com/en/get-started
+ - If the dev server won’t start, run `npm ci` again and re-open the terminal.

 Thanks for contributing! 🙌